Screen Printing vs Embroidery: What suits you?

 When deciding between screen printing and embroidery, consider your specific needs, such as durability, cost, and order size.

-Opt for screen printing if you have a large order, want vibrant colors, and require a detailed, multi-colored design.
+Opt for screen printing if you have a large order, want vibrant colours, and require a detailed, multi-colored design.

 Choose embroidery for a durable, high-quality finish, especially if the design is more straightforward and you’re working with higher-end fabrics.